filesender/filesender/docs/index.md

 The purpose of the software is to send a large file to someone, have that file available for download for a certain number of downloads and/or a certain amount of time, and after that automatically delete the file.
 The software is not intended as a permanent file publishing platform.

 This is the home for Filesender documentation.
-For more information about the project [please visit our homepage] (http://filesender.org).
+For more information about the project [please visit our homepage](http://filesender.org).

 ### Documentation